CleyFaye/react-forms/README.md

 It takes a function that accepts an object as its only argument with the following properties:

 - `name`: the field name
+- `canAdd`: true if the array can be extended
-- `dynamic`: true if the array should be dynamic (user can add/remove entries)
+- `canRemove`: true if the array can be reduced
+- `canReorder`: true if the array's entries can be reorganised
-- `fields`: an array of fields, each entry representing an entry in the input value.
+- `entries`: an array of components, each entry representing an entry in the input value.
 Each entry is an object with the following two properties: `key` and `component`.
 The `key` property is guaranteed to follow changes properly in dynamic array
 - `onAdd`: a function to call when a new entry must be added
 - `onRemove`: a function to call when an entry must be removed.
 It takes the entry's `key` as an argument.
+- `onReorder`: a function to call to swap two entries.
+It takes the two `key` as arguments.

 This function should render a proper React node.